bilgino/angularforddd/README.md

 - Aggregates are immutable datastructures per default
 - Aggregates don't publish domain events
 - Inter-Aggregate references established by global IDs (primary keys) rather than by object references is optional
+- Aggregates build the foundation for view models

 **» Routing, REST and DDD Aggregates**<br/>